pr-mpt/examples-workflow-trigger/README.md

 Observe the result of this Push:

 1. Prettify Workflow is executed by GitHub Actions
-2. Job prettifies the changed file(s)
+2. Job prettifies the file(s)
-3. Format changes are pushed back to the repository
+3. Any changes are pushed back to the repository
 4. Prettify Workflow is executed _again_
 5. No changes are generated, Workflow terminates